 Transfer Station #2, located at 9 Orr Avenue in Newburgh, is not accepting construction and demolition debris, yard waste or bulk waste such as a mattress, furniture, dishwasher, waste not in a garbage bag, etc. at this time.
-Only the Citizens Drop-Off Area remains open for Orange County Residents to bring household bagged garbage, single stream recycling, mixed paper, tires, electronics, empty propane tanks, scrap metal, air conditioners, refrigerators/freezers, motor oil, anti-freeze and car batteries.
+Only the Citizens Drop-Off Area remains open for Orange County Residents to bring household bagged garbage, commingled recyclables (bottles, cans, tin foil, etc.), mixed paper, tires, electronics, empty propane tanks, scrap metal, air conditioners, refrigerators/freezers, motor oil, anti-freeze and car batteries.
 Tipping rates apply.
 The bulk and municipal/commercial waste receiving area of Transfer Station #2 is closed for site improvements.
 If you have construction and demolition debris, yard waste or bulk waste such as a mattress, furniture, dishwasher, etc. you can utilize Orange County Transfer Station #1 located at 21 Training Center Lane, New Hampton 10958.